Nettleham: Geography

 The parish boundary meets Greetwell on the A158 Horncastle/Wragby road.
 It follows the A15 Wragby Road into Lincoln for about 110 yd where it meets Lincoln, and skirts the edge of the housing estate (Glebe Park) next to the bypass; the Lincoln bypass (A158) from the A46 to the A158 is in the parish.
 The boundary crosses Nettleham Road (B1182, former A46), south of the bypass roundabout, and follows south of the A46 bypass for about 550 yd and meets Riseholme (south of the bypass).
 The bypass passes northwards skirting, the edge of the University of Lincoln's Riseholme College.
 550 yards north of Nettleham Hall, it meets Grange de Lings, and borders this parish along a farm track until the A46, where it meets Scothern just north of Nettleham Heath Farm.
 It crosses Scothern Beck north of Skelton House Farm, passes south, and at Nettleham Beck it meets Sudbrooke, crossing Sudbrooke Lane east of Richmond Farm.
 North of Manor Farm, it meets Reepham on the A158 Roman road and follows the A158 to North Greetwell, where it meets Greetwell.

 Community

 Nettleham has won the "Best Kept Village Award" several times, and the centre of the village is a conservation area.
 Large modern housing estates surround the old village centre.
-Nettleham is also the location of the Lincolnshire Police headquarters to the west of the village near the A46.
-It was opened by Queen Elizabeth II on 14 November 1980.

 Village public houses are the Black Horse on Chapel Lane, the Plough on Church Street, and the White Hart on High Street.

 In 2023, Nettleham topped a LincolnshireLive poll as the 'best place to live in Lincolnshire'.

 The parish includes an oil well owned by Star Energy, north of the A158 bypass, that is part of the East Midlands Oil Province's Welton Oil Field, and which has been producing since 1985.
 It is noted that there is 1.6 MWt extractable heat available within the Welton field and the potential for using the existing well infrastructure for geothermal purposes, like harnessing the naturally warm water for the domestic market or within commercial greenhouses.